-Did you ever find yourself in an awkward moment?
-Wondering how life managed to lead, or drag, you down a certain path?
+Did you ever find yourself wondering how life managed to lead, or drag, you down a certain path?
 Well, such is my case.
-When we find ourselves in a predicament, we usually know how we got there.
+When we find ourselves in such a predicament, we usually know how we got there.
 But sometimes we aren’t too eager to admit it.
-Still, there are times when life leads us into the middle of what appears to be uncharted territory.
+Still, there are times when life leads us into the middle of uncharted territory.
 Our reaction depends upon the circumstances, our perception of them and our willingness to take on the challenge.
 For me, personally, I am humbled and flabbergasted.

 I’m not a medical professional, though I’ve seen more than my share of them.
 I hold no degree in Divinity.
 My credentials are from personal experience.
 And, unfortunately, this is subject-matter that I know all too well.
 I have lived it, for decades.

 By now, if you’re still with me, you may be wondering where all of this is going.
 Patience, Sweet pea.
 I’m a Southern gal.
 We sometimes ramble like ivy on an arbor, but we eventually get to the point …

 Mine is that our lives are like gardens.
 For a moment, consider the similarities.
 There are beautiful, bountiful years.
 And there are meager harvests.
 All of the usual things can make growing difficult.
 The rocks.
 The lousy soil.
 Even the daily grind.
 Too much heat, or stress, is harsh on a garden.
 And it’s harsh on us, too.
 The rain, whether in drops or tears, can wash away our plants … our plans … our dreams … even our deepest desires.
 Then, there are the things that we least suspect.
 The ones that we never wanted.
 The ones that, we so often told ourselves, only happened to other people.
 And our gardens are never the same …